-For those clients I can see and work with in-person, we often do some kind of bodywork to relieve pain, improve mobility, and help with other physically experienced problems.
-Listed and described below is a brief description of each of the modalities I'm trained in and use.
+For those clients I can see and work with in-person, we often do some kind of bodywork to relieve pain, improve mobility, and help with other physically experienced problems that have emotional / psychological correspondences.
+Listed and described below is a brief description of each of the bodywork modalities I'm trained in and use.

-For anyone who prefers not to use acupuncture but who would like the benefits of acupuncture, most of my other methods can accomplish the same or similar results (see below).
+For anyone who would like the benefits of acupuncture but without needles, most of my methods can accomplish the same or similar results (see below).

 Used for thousands of years in the Orient (China, Japan, Korea, etc.), and spread to the western world as early as the 15th century, acupuncture is the second oldest currently practiced traditional medicine in the world (the oldest is Ayurveda, from India).
 Still taught with foundation texts written 3000 years ago, the principles and practices of Oriental medicine have withstood the test of time as effective, efficient, and reliable.